Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2020-07-01/types.md

 * **maxPods**: int: Maximum number of pods that can run on a node.
 * **minCount**: int: Minimum number of nodes for auto-scaling
 * **mode**: 'System' | 'User' | string: AgentPoolMode represents mode of an agent pool
-* **name**: string (Required): Unique name of the agent pool profile in the context of the subscription and resource group.
+* **name**: string {pattern: "^[a-z][a-z0-9]{0,11}$"} (Required): Unique name of the agent pool profile in the context of the subscription and resource group.
 * **nodeImageVersion**: string (ReadOnly): Version of node image
 * **nodeLabels**: [ManagedClusterAgentPoolProfilePropertiesNodeLabels](#managedclusteragentpoolprofilepropertiesnodelabels): Agent pool node labels to be persisted across all nodes in agent pool.
 * **nodeTaints**: string[]: Taints added to new nodes during node pool create and scale.
 For example, key=value:NoSchedule.
 * **orchestratorVersion**: string: Version of orchestrator specified when creating the managed cluster.
-* **osDiskSizeGB**: int: OS Disk Size in GB to be used to specify the disk size for every machine in this master/agent pool.
+* **osDiskSizeGB**: int {minValue: 0, maxValue: 1023}: OS Disk Size in GB to be used to specify the disk size for every machine in this master/agent pool.
 If you specify 0, it will apply the default osDisk size according to the vmSize specified.
 * **osType**: 'Linux' | 'Windows' | string: OsType to be used to specify os type.
 Choose from Linux and Windows.
 Default to Linux.
 * **provisioningState**: string (ReadOnly): The current deployment or provisioning state, which only appears in the response.
 * **proximityPlacementGroupID**: string: The ID for Proximity Placement Group.